-In spring 2019, we were able to use our grant from VA Agriculature in the Classroom to purchase QR coded signs from PlantsMap.com to bring technology to the lab that allows for our students, staffs, and visitors to get instant information on our gardens and plants.
+In spring 2019, we were able to use our grant from VA Agriculture in the Classroom to purchase QR coded signs from PlantsMap.com to bring technology to the lab that allows our students, staff, and visitors to get instant information on our gardens and plants.

-Even with the changes that COVID-19 has brought to our school, we take pride in the garden lab as it is thriving and being used for instruction with both hybrid and distance learning models.
+Even with the changes that COVID-19 brought to our school, we took pride in the garden lab as it thrived and was even used for instruction with both hybrid and distance learning models.

 The FDE garden lab has year-round support from students, FDE families, and staff.
 We have parents at each grade level trained as “Garden Moms and Dads” that will support teachers in the garden lab.
 During the summer, we have a very popular summer volunteer program where families care for the garden through watering and weeding.
 In exchange for their support, families are able to harvest crops that are ready and take home to eat or have a picnic in the garden.
 It is a great opportunity for families to read with their children outside in a calm and nurturing environment.